Skip to main content

 Social Sciences Education, Cognition & Psychology

-Low -cost MEMS-based Ultrasonic Airflow Sensor Development
+Development of a MEMS-based Ultrasonic Airflow Sensor

 Charlie Huizenga - Research Specialist, Center for Environmental Design Research